SadeshRaj/LankaCast/README.md

 ### 1. Reading News
 * Click the extension icon to open the popup.
 * Use the bottom navigation bar to switch between **Sinhala** and **English** tabs.
-* Click any news card to read the full story on the official website.
+* Click any news card to read the full story on the official Ada Derana website.

 ### 2. Setting Keyword Alerts
 * Go to the **Alerts** tab.